triggermesh/docs/docs/cloud/sources/slack.md

 ### Secure the Slack Source (optional)

-Create a new secret at Triggermesh and add a key named `signingSecret` containing the value retrieved at the previous step.
+Create a new secret at TriggerMesh and add a key named `signingSecret` containing the value retrieved at the previous step.

   ![Signing secret](../../assets/images/slack-source/07createsecret.png)